-Live Plants, Animals & Cultures at School Here's what you need to know:
+Live Plants, Animals & Cultures at School

 Live plants and animals will need to be removed from school during the extended school closings and properly cared for if possible.
 Animals that are not native to your area or animals that have been purchased (even if they are thought to be native to your area) should not be released into the wild.
-They may suffer and die or they may become established and cause ecological damage.
+They may suffer and die or they may become established and cause ecological damage

 Are there any petri dish cultures at school?
 Were these dealt with prior to school closing or are these growing wildly on the lab bench / incubator oven in the prep area?
 Before disposing of dishes in the trash or cleaning for future use, the bacteria should be destroyed.
-Pour a small amount of household bleach over the colonies while holding the dish over sink.
-Caution - wear gloves and goggles and do not allow bleach to touch your skin, eyes or clothes.
+Pour a small amount of household bleach over the colonies while holding dish over sink.
+Caution - do not allow bleach to touch your skin, eyes or clothes.
 Wash all petri dishes with quality lab detergent and dry thoroughly before storage.